Christmas Craft Day 4! That means only 9 days until Christmas!

 - Frame (optional–You could just stick it on the fridge or in a scrapbook)

-- Baby wipes, tub of soapy water, or something to immediately clean off the painted foot!
+- Baby wipes, a tub of soapy water, or something to immediately clean off the painted foot!

 - Another adult (very young children might not like having their foot painted (it’s ticklish) and might try to run away from you, which is bad news when they have paint on the bottom of their foot!

-- Paint bottom of child’s foot with desired color and make a firm footprint on a piece of construction paper.
-(I recommend using a paint brush and not your finger to spread the paint onto the child’s foot.
+- Paint the bottom of the child’s foot with the desired color and make a firm footprint on a piece of construction paper.
+(I recommend using a paintbrush and not your finger to spread the paint onto the child’s foot.
 If you use your hand you are more likely to run into a huge mess because then you and the child are covered in paint.

-- Wash foot off before preceding to next step
+- Wash their foot off before preceding to the next step

-- Use additional paint and paint brushes to transform foot print into penguin, reindeer, or other Christmas symbol.
+- Use additional paint and paint brushes to transform their footprint into a penguin, reindeer, or other Christmas symbol.

-Make it meaningful: If you make an angel and a manger with footprints, read Luke 2 and have your child pick out a scripture to caption the angle and the manger scene.
+Make it meaningful: If you make an angel and a manger with footprints, read Luke 2 and have your child pick out scripture to caption the angel and the manger scene.